The Trinity Benefice Banner Image

 The choir at Holy Trinity has a fine record of achievements and is well known throughout the Canterbury Diocese and beyond.

-In order to continue this success we have to constantly recruit new members and currently have vacancies in most sections of the choir.
-Girl and boy choristers should be aged between eight and eighteen and, although advantageous, previous musical experience is not essential.
+In order to continue this success, we have to constantly recruit new members and currently have vacancies in most sections of the choir.
+Girl and boy choristers should be aged between eight and eighteen, although advantageous, previous musical experience is not essential.

 Choir at St. Paul's Cathedral, London 2019 Choir at St. Paul's Cathedral, London 2019